mhakman/osx-cocoa-odbc/readme.markdown

 In this section we will create a data model for your application.

-Select your application in the Project Navigator, right or control click on it.
+Select your application folder in the Project Navigator, right or control click on it.
 Select 'New File...' on the popup menu.
 Select 'Core Data'/'Data Model' on the dialog.
 Press 'Next' button.
 On the 'Save As' dialog specify name of the model.
 To keep things easy specify the same name as your application.
 Press 'Create' button.